Undergraduate programs

 Archaeology graduates have careers in many fields.
 Some continue archaeological research, attached either to universities or other institutions.
 Many graduates use the skills they have gained in related fields, such as in museums, Aboriginal Affairs, Urban and Environmental planning, High School teaching, Library and Archival management, or mining or tourism ventures.
 Many graduates have lucrative careers in the protection of archaeological heritage, and the implementation of planning protective legislation has created new opportunities.
 Today archaeologists are employed in every environmental impact assessment that accompanies development in Australia; they are on the staff of Commonwealth and State heritage agencies, such as the Australian Heritage Commission, and they also work with the National Parks and Wildlife Services or as independent consultants.
 Graduates in archaeology have many different and successful careers.

-Biological anthropology Major
+Biological Anthropology Major

 Career opportunities in Biological anthropology